-As part of its Industrial Strategy, the UK Government recently announced an Automotive Sector Deal, the first in a rolling series of intended deals with the sector.
-The deal builds on the partnership between the UK Government and industry that has been in place since the Automotive Council was established in 2009, setting the direction and long-term strategic priorities for the sector.
-It ensures that the UK continues to reap the benefits from the transition to ultra-low and zero-emission vehicles by continuing to build the agile, innovative and cost competitive supply chain needed to secure international investment.
+As part of its Industrial Strategy, the UK Government recently announced an Automotive Sector Deal, building on the partnership between the Government and industry that has been in place since the Automotive Council was established in 2009.

-Motorsport is a very strong sector in the Thames Valley but there is much more to the Automotive sector not least the BMW Mini plant.
-Manufactured to individual customer specifications, hundreds of MINIs leave the assembly line each day shipped to more than 110 countries around the world.
+The Automotive sector in the Thames Valley is strengthened by the BMW Mini plant.
+Manufactured to individual customer specifications, hundreds of MINIs leave the assembly line daily, shipped to more than 110 countries around the world.

 Three UK plants have played major roles in the production of the MINI – Plant Hams Hall makes the engines and Plant Swindon produces body pressings and sub-assemblies.
 They are then bought together at Plant Oxford where body shell production, paint and final assembly takes place.

 Whilst more than 2.5 million cars have been made at Plant Oxford since production of the new MINI started in 2001, the plant’s heritage goes back much further than that.
-The site has a 100 years of automotive manufacturing history becoming a landmark in the ‘city of dreaming spires’.
+The site has a 100 years of automotive manufacturing history.

 Oxbotica’s system uses cameras and lasers to precisely pinpoint on a map, regardless of weather and lighting conditions, without using GPS.
 It uses a complement of sensors and algorithms to identify and track pedestrians, cars and other obstacles in the environment, transporting users safely to their destination.